Equator-Studios/scrapers/README.md

 paramaters:

-1. a database object - this must be passed through (is only used in our real deployment and not in this example)
+1. a database object - this must be passed through (is only used in our real deployment and not in the shim we use specifically for this project)
 2. the name of the datascraper which needs to be unique across all our data scrapers
 3. A async callback function that should return an array with the metadata that